brandonwilliams2/jenkins/README.md

 - enter 'admin' or whatever login credentials and email you desire

 ## Stop Jenkins
-You now have a fully functional Jenkins controller that you can start and stop with:
+You now have a fully functional Jenkins server that you can start and stop with:
 ```
 docker compose up
 docker compose down